the1lab/1lab/src/1Lab/Path.lagda.md

 * When `i = i1`, we have `PathP (λ j → P i1) (transport P p) q`, again by the endpoint rule for `transport-filler`{.Agda}.

+The existence of paths over paths gives another "counterexample" to thinking of paths as _equality_.
+For instance, it's hard to imagine a world in which `true` and `false` can be equal in any interesting sense of the word _equal_ --- but over the identification $\mathrm{Bool}
+\equiv \mathrm{Bool}$ that switches the points around, `true` and `false` can be identified!

 ## Coercion